marharyta-aleksandrova/marharyta-aleksandrova.github.io/README.md

 ## News:

+**2021.09.22:** Check [this google colab](https://colab.research.google.com/drive/1c_vFcMWcx5GIb7bQG71FnHKqyscj9--6?usp=sharing) notebook to see how to develop  conformal learning theory from scratch.
+Presented at [Machine Learning Seminar](https://legato-team.eu/marharyta-aleksandrova-conformal-prediction-machine-learning-with-accuracy-guarantees/) organized by [Legato team](https://legato-team.eu/) from the University of Luxembourg.

 **2021.09.11:** Our paper *Causal Identification with Additive Noise Models: Quantifying the Effect of Noise* by Benjamin Kap, Marharyta Aleksandrova and Thomas Engel was accepted for 10èmes Journées Francophones sur les Réseaux Bayésiens et les Modèles Graphiques Probabilistes [JFRB 2021](https://pageperso.lis-lab.fr/christophe.gonzales/research/jfrb2021/programme.php).

 **2021.07.26:** Our paper *Impact of Model-Agnostic Nonconformity Functions on Efficiency of Conformal Classifiers: an Extensive Study* by Marharyta Aleksandrova and Oleg Chertov was accepted for 10th Symposium on Conformal and Probabilistic Prediction with Applications [COPA 2021](https://cml.rhul.ac.uk/copa2021).
 Resources: [paper](https://cml.rhul.ac.uk/copa2021/papers/aleksandrova21.pdf)